Get Rid of Pesky Voles With Our Favorite Nontoxic Repellent

 We may earn revenue from the products available on this page and participate in affiliate programs.
 Learn More ›

-Voles—also known as meadow mice—are small rodents that tunnel underground and can wreak havoc in yards and gardens if left unchecked.
-These little creatures can produce 100 offspring a year, so it’s important to get a vole situation under control before generations of fluffy critters decide to make a yard their new home.
+Voles—also known as meadow mice—are small rodents that tunnel underground and can wreak havoc in yards and gardens if not deterred with an effective vole repellent.
+These little creatures can produce 100 offspring a year, so it’s important to get a vole situation under control before generations of fluffy critters decide to make your yard their new home.

 1. BEST OVERALL: Natural Elements Mole and Vole Repellent